RPaulat/expDBS/README.md

 ---

-## Content overview
+## Repository folder structure

+The current structure of this repository is as follows:

+- **`expDBS/`**
   - **`data/`**
-  - Example datasets, spike‑sorted traces, or stimulation‑related recordings (depending on what you actually upload; adjust as needed).
+    - Experimental recordings, stimulation logs, or example datasets related to the chronic dual‑target DBS protocols.
   - **`code/`**
     - Analysis scripts (e.g., MATLAB, Python, or similar) used for processing stimulation parameters, behavioral data, or neurophysiological recordings.
+  - **`hardware/`**
+    - Schematics, layout files, or firmware sources for the wireless lightweight implantable pulse generators.
   - **`figures/`**
-  - Source files or scripts for figures used in the manuscript or supplementary material (e.g., plots, schematics).
+    - Source files or scripts for figures used in the manuscript or supplementary material (e.g., stimulation schematics, renderings, plots).
   - **`supplementary/`**
     - Additional documentation, extended protocols, or example videos referenced in the manuscript.

-Adjust the structure if, for instance, you have separate folders for `hardware/`, `stimulation_protocols/`, or `video_examples/`.
+  - **`README.md`**
+    - This file, describing the repository contents and usage.
+  - **`LICENSE`**
+    - License file for the code and associated materials.

+If needed, you can adjust this structure locally (e.g., by splitting `data/` into `raw/` and `processed/`), as long as the structure remains clearly documented.

 ---